dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 ### Complex to transform deployed SPA to SSR

-Because of the above, already deployed websites are harder to transform to SSR, as there might be allot of plugins or UI components, that rely on the Platform Specific APIs, explained above.
+Because of the above, already deployed websites are harder to transform to SSR, as there might be a lot of plugins or UI components, that rely on the Platform Specific APIs, explained above.

 This is an issue mostly related with library and plugin authors not providing SSR compliant versions of their software.